Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) Short Interest Up 45.0% in June

-Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) was the recipient of a significant increase in short interest in June.
+Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) saw a significant increase in short interest in June.
 As of June 15th, there was short interest totalling 4,830,000 shares, an increase of 45.0% from the May 31st total of 3,330,000 shares.
-Approximately 8.0% of the company’s stock are short sold.
-Based on an average daily volume of 1,290,000 shares, the short-interest ratio is currently 3.7 days.
+Based on an average daily trading volume, of 1,290,000 shares, the short-interest ratio is presently 3.7 days.
+Approximately 8.0% of the shares of the stock are short sold.

-Checkpoint Therapeutics (NASDAQ:CKPT) last posted its quarterly earnings results on Thursday, May 6th.
-The company reported ($0.09) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.11) by $0.02.
-The business had revenue of $0.07 million during the quarter, compared to analysts’ expectations of $0.30 million.
-Checkpoint Therapeutics had a negative net margin of 15,942.43% and a negative return on equity of 74.75%.
-As a group, sell-side analysts expect that Checkpoint Therapeutics will post -0.44 EPS for the current year.
+Checkpoint Therapeutics (NASDAQ:CKPT) last announced its earnings results on Thursday, May 6th.
+The company reported ($0.09) EPS for the quarter, beating analysts’ consensus estimates of ($0.11) by $0.02.
+Checkpoint Therapeutics had a negative return on equity of 74.75% and a negative net margin of 15,942.43%.
+The firm had revenue of $0.07 million for the quarter, compared to analysts’ expectations of $0.30 million.
+As a group, equities research analysts expect that Checkpoint Therapeutics will post -0.44 EPS for the current fiscal year.

-Institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. grew its position in Checkpoint Therapeutics by 5.6% during the fourth quarter.
-BlackRock Inc. now owns 3,240,599 shares of the company’s stock valued at $8,588,000 after buying an additional 170,944 shares during the period.
-ProShare Advisors LLC acquired a new stake in shares of Checkpoint Therapeutics in the fourth quarter valued at about $30,000.
-Bank of New York Mellon Corp grew its position in shares of Checkpoint Therapeutics by 10.9% in the fourth quarter.
-Bank of New York Mellon Corp now owns 119,759 shares of the company’s stock valued at $317,000 after purchasing an additional 11,816 shares during the period.
-Wells Fargo & Company MN grew its position in shares of Checkpoint Therapeutics by 11.6% in the fourth quarter.
-Wells Fargo & Company MN now owns 137,431 shares of the company’s stock valued at $364,000 after purchasing an additional 14,231 shares during the period.
-Finally, Rhumbline Advisers grew its position in shares of Checkpoint Therapeutics by 19.5% in the fourth quarter.
-Rhumbline Advisers now owns 30,611 shares of the company’s stock valued at $81,000 after purchasing an additional 5,000 shares during the period.
-19.71% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the business.
+Opaleye Management Inc. purchased a new stake in shares of Checkpoint Therapeutics during the first quarter worth about $9,188,000.
+Spotlight Asset Group Inc. raised its holdings in Checkpoint Therapeutics by 714.5% in the 1st quarter.
+Spotlight Asset Group Inc. now owns 651,597 shares of the company’s stock valued at $2,046,000 after acquiring an additional 571,597 shares during the last quarter. tru Independence LLC purchased a new position in shares of Checkpoint Therapeutics during the 4th quarter worth $1,153,000.
+BlackRock Inc. boosted its holdings in shares of Checkpoint Therapeutics by 9.4% during the first quarter.
+BlackRock Inc. now owns 3,544,060 shares of the company’s stock worth $11,128,000 after purchasing an additional 303,461 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its position in shares of Checkpoint Therapeutics by 25.0% in the first quarter.
+Geode Capital Management LLC now owns 798,553 shares of the company’s stock valued at $2,507,000 after purchasing an additional 159,785 shares during the period.
+Institutional investors own 19.71% of the company’s stock.

 Checkpoint Therapeutics, Inc, a clinical-stage immuno-oncology biopharmaceutical company, focuses on the acquisition, development, and commercialization of novel treatments for patients with solid tumor cancers.
 The company's lead antibody product candidate is Cosibelimab, a fully-human monoclonal antibody of IgG1 subtype that directly binds to programmed death ligand-1 (PD-L1) and blocks the PD-L1 interaction with the programmed death receptor-1 and B7.1 receptors; and CK-302, a human agonistic antibody that is designed to bind to and trigger signaling in GITR expressing cells.